 - Experience a rich tradition of high academic standards and quality education practice

-- Visit Samford's beautiful campus in Birmingham, Alabama, for four required sessions during the program
+- Visit Samford's beautiful campus in Birmingham, Alabama, for required sessions during the program

 - Unencumbered licensure as a registered nurse

 - Associate of Science in Nursing from CNEA or ACEN (formerly NLNAC) accredited program or hospital diploma and regionally accredited program

 - Completion of a minimum of 72 hours of college credit